 When a company fails to name the maker of the components, it’s a bad sign.
 You’ll see stainless steel or aluminum oxide guides instead of a brand name like Fuji.

-There’s other makers of quality components, but Fuji is a dependable company that anglers have come to trust over the years.
+There are other makers of quality components, but Fuji is a dependable company that anglers have come to trust over the years.
 Fuji DPS reels seats are hard plastic with cushions to protect the blank.
 They have a sturdy lock nut and stainless steel hoods.

 Fuji Tangle Free Guides

-Daiwa turns to Fuji for the line guides on the Proteus rods, and they go with a special design at that.
+Daiwa turns to Fuji for the line guides on the Proteus rods, and they go with one special design at that.
 First off, the guides are Alconite making them strong as can be and virtually impervious to rust.